The ideal intersection property for essential groupoid C*-algebras: Boundary theory for e tale groupoids

 Finally, to see that $A$ is unique, let $D$ be an injective envelope of $\cont(\Gnaught)$ in the category of unital $\cG$-\Cstar-algebras.
 By the injectivity of $D$, there is a $\cG$-ucp map $\phi : A \to D$ such that $\phi|_{\cont(\Gnaught)}$ is an embedding.
 So the essentiality of $A$ implies that $\phi$ is an embedding.
 Symmetrically, we obtain an embedding $\psi: D \to A$.
 The composition $\psi \circ \phi$, must be the identity map, since $A$ is rigid, which implies that $\phi$ is surjective.
 Hence $\phi$ is an isometric complete order isomorphism between \Cstar-algebras, and therefore is a *-isomorphism. \end{proof}

-We are now able to define the Hamana boundary of $\cG$. \begin{definition} Let $\cG$ be an {\'e}tale groupoid with compact Hausdorff unit space.
+\begin{definition} Let $\cG$ be an {\'e}tale groupoid with compact Hausdorff unit space.
 The Hamana boundary $\hb \cG$ of $\cG$ is the spectrum of the injective envelope of $\cont(\Gnaught)$ in the category of unital $\cG$-\Cstar-algebras. \end{definition}

 We observe that $\cont(\hb \cG)$ is also injective in the category of unital \Cstar-algebras.
 In particular, this implies that $\hb \cG$ is extremally disconnected.
 We will make use of this fact below.